trinhcon/CSC301-Upendo-Honey/docs/deliverable-2/README.md

  was in allowing the partner to have this flexibility in making each flow for each beekeeper or batch of honey.

+ You can access the backend at: https://upendo.herokuapp.com/admin/ Where you can login with the credentials provided to you on slack.
+ From there you will see a screen where to can add or modify database table instances.
+This means that you can directly control what the user sees.
+After modifying or creatinga flow here, you can go to the original app landing page and enter the code of the flow you modified/created.
+ This will take you to the new/updated flow that you just configured using our backend interface.

+ You can see how the information is accessed from backend through the user interface from frontend by viewing the apis we've implemented.
+To do this, simply go to: https://upendo.herokuapp.com/api/v1/ and select the REST api that you want to view directly.
+The information provided is indeed public so you will be able to see the data displayed on the frontend website, here instead.
+The batchmember api translates the code into a key for each of the flows.
+The other flows take these keys to return the information specific to the alphanumeric code that was previously entered in the landing page.

+ You can go to: https://upendo.herokuapp.com//api/v1/batch-members/PUREJOY/ for an example of what would be returned.
+If you are logged in as an administrator, you could make changes.
+Otherwise, you are unable to make changes if your are not authenticated.

  ## Development requirements